Air pollution solutions are critical for healthy living in China.

 Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as sleeping should take up approximately 30% of our time.

-For more details on what to look for when purchasing an air purifier in China as well as a list of suppliers please see our top air purifiers article.
+For more details on what to look for when purchasing an air purifier in China as well as a list of suppliers please see our top rated air purifiers article.

 There have been several studies done which have proved the benefits of wearing pollution face masks when outdoors on smoggy days.